djgoldsmith/shape/305/02-Javascript.md

  - Allow you to make notes for others reading the code.
  - Vital to understanding your code
    - Trust Me!
 Its a very good habit to get into
- - Are ignored by the interperter
+ - Are ignored by the interpreter

 ## Comment Syntax